philips-software/fluent-bit-out-hsdp/README.md

 the deployment type you can either specify the Cloud `Region` and `Environment` or the On-Premise `IamUrl` and `IdmUrl` values.

-## API Singing or Service Identity
+## API Signing or Service Identities

 The plugin supports both the API Signing authorization mechanism or the use of a IAM Service Identity with the `LOG.CREATE` scope